Vanherwegentim/CompSciMaster/1-Sem/Machine-Learning/Machine Learning Exercises Assistance.md

 **k-input perceptron**

 In general a perceptron constructs a hyperplane in k-dimension to split the data (+ on one side and - on the other) but if the class is not linearly separable the perceptron cannot separate it.
 Our solution: **multi-layer perceptrons**.
-By connections multiple neurons we get more complex models.
+By connecting multiple neurons we get more complex models.
 An MLP is not restricted to linear separations.
 MLPs are universal approximators, they can approximate any function.

 The **Threshhold** function we saw before in a single neuron is often replaced by a **sigmoid** function.
 The changes are continuously instead of a jump as before.
 This has advantages in multi-layer networks.